shalanah/mia-events/README.md

 - Edit events
 - Duplicate / alter events
 - Remove events
-- Sort events into 3 buckets and display with counts
+- Sort events into 3 timeframes and display with counts
-- Some mobile/responsive capabilities but WIP
+- Basic mobile / responsive capabilities

 ## Areas of future improvement

 - Browser testing / fallbacks - would suggest using Chrome or Firefox.
 Used a lot of modern CSS (for fun).
 Especially fallbacks for unsupported `gap` flexbox feature in Safari.
-- Handle times not just dates.
-Added to UI but haven't hooked up yet.
 - Add a db for persistance.
 All of the data is held in your session for now.
 - More mobile / responsive adjustments
 - Tweaks to form especially upload image area, adding validation, and adding warnings before leaving unsaved or deleting.
 - Show live view of event then allow to edit.
+- Of course with any site add favicon and og images and meta tags

-## Video / Screenshots
+## Screenshots

-TBD
+See screenshot folder :)